TBeijen/tbnl-hugo/content/post/2018-12-07-devopscon18-munich.md

 ### [Staying Alive: Patterns for Failure Management from the Bottom of the Ocean](https://devopsconference.de/business-company-culture/staying-alive-patterns-for-failure-management-from-the-bottom-of-the-ocean/)

+_#Business & Company Culture_

 Opening keynote drawing parallels between deep-sea diving and Devops, comparing aspects such as training, adapting, learning and chain of events that lead to incidents.

 * Succes is when failure becomes routine and boring.
 * Security systems that aren't used do not exist.
 * Security systems that aren't tested do not exist either.
 * Evaluating risk: Gauge the magnitude of regret.
+* Post mortems only focusing on root cause ignore a lot of what went wrong.
 * Incident training: Inexperienced people to the front!
 As a result:

   * Equalize the gap in experience